nasserhadim/prizeversity/README.md

 > Add the rest of the folders/files as needed!
 # How to Run it:

-> Start MongoDB:
+1. Start MongoDB:

 ```
 mongod
 ```

+> Note:
+>
+> On MacOS, you may have a service using port `5000`, which you can check with this command: `lsof -i:5000`
+>
+> [Normally, it might be Control Center that uses it](https://stackoverflow.com/a/72369347/8397835), which you can `turn off` as follows: `System Settings > General > AirDrop & Handoff > AirPlay Receiver.`
+>

-> Start the backend:
+2. Start the backend:

 ```
 cd backend
 node server.js
 ```

-> Start the frontend:
+3. Start the frontend:

 ```
 cd frontend
 npm run dev
 ```

-> Open the browser and navigate to `http://localhost:5173` (Vite’s default port).
+4. Open the browser and navigate to `http://localhost:5173` (Vite’s default port).

 # When trying to Sync (Rebase basically) from original (main) to Fork: